cdepillabout/open-blog-posts/2021-10-20-nix-cross-static.md

 ./result/bin/readelf: ELF 64-bit LSB executable, ARM aarch64, version 1 (SYSV), statically linked, not stripped
 ```

-It should be possible to just copy this `readelf` binary to an ARM64 Linux
+It is possible to copy this `readelf` binary to an ARM64 Linux device and
-device and use it like normal.
+use it like normal.

 ## Where to find more information